16 Best Essential Oils To Diffuse And How To Do It Right

 This oil is said to help balance male and female energies in the body.
 If you’re feeling run down and you need to restore balance or positivity in your life, a few drops of this oil in your diffuser should do the trick.
 Research has shown this essential oil to have a relaxing effect and significantly decrease blood pressure.

 This essential oil reduces high cortisol levels, a stress hormone that impairs immunity and causes weight gain around the belly.
 This oil can also enhance cognitive function, improve digestion and prevent hair loss.
-Researchers have also found that this oil is effective against Staphylococcus aureus — just another way to keep you happy!
+Researchers have also found that this oil is effective against Staphylococcus aureus—just another way to keep you healthy!

 Essential oils for better sleep